 As a bonus, especiallyif you are interested in communication and aviation history, why not

-take a look at Cobham plc's 75th year anniversary website which tells the story of Sir Alan
+take a look at Cobham plc's 80th year anniversary webpage which has a video of Sir Alan

 follow the link to www.cobham75.com